algolia/instantsearch/packages/instantsearch-specs/content/widgets/menu.md

     description: the clickable menu element
   - name: .ais-Menu-count
     description: the count of values for each item
+  - name: .ais-Menu-showMore
+    description: the button used to display more categories
   - name: .ais-Menu-footer
-    description: the footer of the widget
+    description: the footer of the widget (optional)
 ---